 Hybrid or Fully Remote?

-Barring significant changes in public health metrics, Lenoir County Public Schools will offer students and their families two options for learning during the 2020-2021 school year.
+Barring significant changes in public health metrics, Lenoir County Public Schools will offer students and their families three options for learning during the 2020-2021 school year.

 Students also have the option of learning from home five days a week under the LCPS At Home Fully Remote Learning Option.
 Except for some changes in the daily schedules, the Fully Remote Option is very similar to the instructional model with which LCPS opened the school year.
 Students enrolled in the Fully Remote Option must commit to it for a full nine-week grading period, which means they will continue with remote learning at least until the end of the first semester.
 Students can move from the Hybrid Option to the Fully Remote Option at any time.